xbach/docs/trezor-faq/eshop.rst

 I don't have any bitcoins.
 Can I pay with credit card, PayPal or wire transfer?
 -------------------------------------------------------------------------------

-At the moment **no other payment methods are accepted at TREZOR Shop**.
+Yes!
+At the moment you can pay either with BTC or Credit card.
 However getting bitcoins is not difficult anymore!

 1. Buy from local traders: